 The solution was clear – the Cloud.

-To help the organisation, risual worked with them to understand their cloud-first technology strategy and how they wanted to improve their business.
+To help the organisation, risual worked with them to understand their cloud-first technology strategy and how they wanted to improve their organisation.
 Some of the IT staff already had good existing skills in Microsoft technologies which made adoption easier.

 A four-step plan was given to the organisation as a scenario.
 This involved moving all services our of their datacentre and into Microsoft Azure.
 The multi-stage approach meant that the current environment and data could be assessed before being moved to the Cloud: